lfernandez79/travelAdvisor/README.md

 ## User Story

-As a frequent traveler, I want to be able to keep a dashboard that displayed on my phone or computer that allows me to look at airports located in different cities, the current timezone in a specified coutnry, and the exchange rate of currency between two countries.
+As a frequent traveler, I want to be able to keep a dashboard that displayed on my phone or computer that allows me to look at airports location in different cities, the current timezone in a specified country, and the exchange rate of currency between two countries.

 ## [Try it](https://lfernandez79.github.io/travelAdvisor/)